sampathsai72004/IntelliHire/README.md

 - **Dynamic Compatibility Scoring:** Quantifies how well a candidate's resume aligns with a chosen role.
 - **Skill Gap Detection:** Pinpoints missing skills and qualifications critical for the role.
 - **Personalized Upskilling Suggestions:** Recommends certification courses or learning paths based on detected gaps.
-- **Bulk Resume Processing:** Enables recruiters to upload and evaluate large volumes of resumes efficiently.
-- **Comprehensive Analytics:** Provides detailed insights and visualizations for smarter decision-making.
 - **User-friendly Web Interface:** Seamless experience for both applicants and hiring managers.

 ---